KomodoPlatform/dPoW/doc/update034.md

 Then import the privkey using the `importprivkey` command.

-Powerblockcoin's rpc calls are similar to BTC's after version `v0.18`.
-So familiar commands like `getinfo` don't work, and `validateaddress` doesn't output `ismine` info.
-To check if your address was imported, use `getaddressinfo` and check the `ismine` key in the response.
+Powerblockcoin's rpc calls are similar to BTC's after version `v0.16`.
+So instead of `getinfo`, use other rpc like `getblockchaininfo`, `getnetworkinfo`, `getwalletinfo`, `getmininginfo` for the appropriate fields.

 Wait for the sync and rescan(if any) to finish